fdch/fd_lib/README.txt

 fd_lib

 Current version: 0.4.0
-This is my personal Pure Data library of abstractions and externals.
+A suite of externals and abstractions
 Get Pure Data here: https://msp.ucsd.edu
 It has:
     296 abstractions,